chaossocial/meta/rules.md

 - When posting to the local timeline, provide Content Warnings for violence, sexually explicit content, death/disease, and politics.
 - When posting to the local timeline, provide image descriptions.

+*Clarification:* You post to the local timeline when you give your post "public" visibility.
+If you don't want to follow local timeline rules, you can post with visibility "unlisted" – posts will still be visible to everybody (your followers and everybody else), they just won't get shown on the local and federated timelines.
+Boosts also do not appear on the local timeline.

 ## Best practices